Affordable Care Act tax provisions: Small Business Health Care tax credits

 Starting in 2015 Small Business Health Care tax credits are available to small businesses (25 employees or less) who obtain a qualified health plan offered through a Small Business Health Options Program (SHOP) Marketplace.

 Net investment income tax

 Higher income taxpayers, as well as taxpayers with sources of income that are defined as net investment income in the statute, pay an additional 3.8% tax to offset the costs of the Affordable Care Act.
 This tax first took effect in 2013.
 At the time, "higher income taxpayers" were defined as taxpayers with a modified adjusted gross income of $250,000 for married couples filing jointly, $125,000 for married couples filing separately, and $200,000 for individuals or heads of household.
 As of 2023, the thresholds have remained the same since 2013 and are not indexed to inflation the way the regular tax brackets are.
-The tax is applied on income from interest, dividends, rents, royalties, passive activities, and gain from the sale of most properties and is not indexed for inflation.
+The tax is applied on income from interest, dividends, rents, royalties, passive activities, and gain from the sale of most properties.